The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives

 Macroeconomics involves the theory, principles, and practices of economics that affect the national economy as a whole.
 Topics covered in this course include national income determination, economic growth, aggregate demand, aggregate supply, unemployment, inflation, the Federal Reserve system, monetary policy, fiscal policy, and global economies.

 Total Program Credits: 0

 Microeconomics is an introduction to economic principles that influence decisions of individual consumers and business managers.
-Students will examine how the law of supply and demand is reflected in pricing and quantity decisions in a variety of market situations.
+You will examine how the law of supply and demand is reflected in pricing and quantity decisions in a variety of market situations.
 Close attention will be paid to how a firm’s cost structure affects decisions regarding how much to produce, given a price in a perfectly competitive market situation, compared to pricing and quantity decisions in other market structures.
 Consideration will be given to how individuals’ concepts of cost versus benefit enter into their buying decisions.
 The impact of governmental attempts to modify market outcomes will be a special focus of the course.

 This course provides an introductory overview of management theory, management functions, organizational structure, daily management responsibilities, ethics, and current management tools and resources.
 Theoretical concepts will be illustrated with practical application to real-world management problems and scenarios.
 Implications for managing change within the context of a global economy and other dynamic environmental forces are also examined.